Do you ever feel guilty for wanting more?

 The More You Have, The More You Can Give

-When you quit your soul-sucking 9-5 job to start your dream business, you show others what’s possible for them, too.
+When you quit your soul-sucking 9-5 job to go full time in your business and scale, you show others what’s possible for them, too.

 When you make more money, you can employ more people and give them their dream job, send your kids to a better school, and donate more cash to a charity close to your heart.